asyncapi/community/TSC_MEMBERSHIP.md

 * Join existing PR reviews
 * Look for issues with [**good first issue** label](https://github.com/issues?page=1&q=is%3Aopen+org%3Aasyncapi+sort%3Aupdated-desc+label%3A%22good+first+issue%22)
 * Join [AsyncAPI Slack community](https://asyncapi.com/slack-invite) and join the `#11_how-to-contribute` channel
-* Join a contributor e.g to do a live stream
+* Ask maintainers to do a public live stream called **Let's talk about contributing** where then can explain specific part of the project where you want to contribute

 **Step 2: Open a pull request**